-NOTE: Some of the settings described here apply only to the smart client and are not included in the Web client.
+NOTE: Many of the settings described here apply only to the WinStudio smart client and are not included in the web client.
+For information about the user preferences you can set in a web client, see Setting User Preferences in a Web Client.